zmachuca/draftrecruiter/README.md

-# DraftRecruiter
+# Jobfill

-This is the DraftRecruiter beta project.
+This is the Jobfill beta project.